 NI 31-103 provides several exemptions from the registration requirement.
 There may be additional exemptions in securities legislation.
 If a firm is exempt from registration, the individuals acting on its behalf are also exempt from registration.

-A person or company cannot rely on the exemptions in Divisions 1, 2 and 3 of this Part in a local jurisdiction if the person or company is registered to conduct the activities covered by the exemption in that jurisdiction.
-We expect registrants to conduct activities within a jurisdiction under their category of registration, in full compliance with securities legislation, including the requirements of NI 31-103.
+Division 1 Exemptions from dealer and underwriter registration